justmoon/dassie/packages/lib-reactive/README.md

 > This is where it gets interesting.

-We've already seen how effects can be triggered by timeouts.
-Now let's talk about how effects can trigger each other.
-There is another powerful primitive called a `Topic`.
+So far, we've looked at how we can define the basic structure of our application using effects.
+However, currently, none of these different components can communicate with each other.
+We solve this using another primitive called a `Topic`.

 For now, just think of a topic as a static symbol that we can reference.
 Effects can `emit` messages about a topic, and other effects can listen to new messages `on` a topic.